Mubin170799/Mlops_resource/readme.md

 ## - TO  master in mlops
-All resources to become master in mlops - https://github.com/visenger/awesome-mlops?tab=readme-ov-file#testing-monintoring
+All resources to become master in mlops - https://github.com/visenger/awesome-mlops?tab=readme-ov-file#testing-monintoring Zip file content all the code for the mlops.

 New additional resources will added soon...